alpersonalwebsite/git/00_1_ssh-key-and-gh.md

 **Important**
 If you are in an `Organization` that has enabled/enforced SAML SSO, go to https://github.com/settings/keys and under your key click on `Configure SSO` and then `Authorize` your Organization.
-Then, click on continue in both screens.
+Then, click on continue on both screens.

 ## Add the SSH key to the Agent